 Harvey Picker Horizon Scholarship Program

-As one of the largest workers’ compensation insurers in the Northeast, MEMIC’s mission is to eliminate workplace injuries.
+As the leading workers’ compensation insurer in Northern New England and one of the fastest growing in the country, MEMIC’s mission is to eliminate workplace injuries.
 Despite improvements in safety, workers still suffer serious injury, even death, in the workplace every day in the United States.

-The Harvey Picker Horizon Scholarship Program was created to assist the child and spouse of a worker who has died or suffered permanent disability due to a work-related injury.
-Any scholarship award is, of course, over and above the benefits MEMIC has paid in medical or wage replacement benefits to the injured worker or their family.
+The Harvey Picker Horizon Scholarship Program was created to assist the children and spouses of workers who have died or suffered permanent disability due to a work-related injury.
 It is MEMIC’s hope that these scholarship awards for higher education may help fulfill the aspirations of those whose lives have been disrupted as a result of workplace injury or death.

 How do I apply?